 - Latin Name- Sambucus Nigra Hardy Planting Zone- 3-9 Mature Height- 10-20 ft Width- 10-20 ft Sun or Shade- Full Sun

-At first glance, these wooden stakes look like they don't serve a function in society, but don't be fooled because live stakes help with several useful features.
+At first glance, these wooden stakes look like they don't serve a function in society, but don't be fooled because live stakes help with several valuable features.
 One of their most important roles is to generate a smooth roof surface, which can become stable by renewing soil particles and merging them to create a whole entity.
-Another function that these plant cuttings offer to society is that they help improve the visual appeal of a garden by acting as a home for several wild plants, and they are used to anchor down specific materials and plants.
-These cuttings grow to be 3 to 8 ½ inches in diameter and 2 to 4 inches in length.
+Another function that these plant cuttings offer to society is that they help improve the visual appeal by acting as a home for several wild plants.
+They are used to anchor specific materials and plants.
+These cuttings grow 3 to 8 ½ inches in diameter and 2 to 4 inches in length.

 Elderberry Fascines, Sambucus is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping

 We dig fresh our plants and ship immediately.
 We ship US Mail, Priority shipping.
 You will receive a tracking number once your plants ship.
 All plants will be fine in their packages for up to 3 days after receiving.

 We sell only bare root plants.
 We dip the roots in tera-sorb silicone gel to retain ample moisture for transit and surround with plastic.
 This is superior protection for plants in transit for up to 12 days.